-- 3.1.1 Application for admission.
-The applicant must complete and submit an application for admission through the TST website (www.tst.edu). - 3.1.2 Application fee.
-The applicant must submit an application fee in the published amount prescribed by the GCTS Director. - 3.1.3 Fluency in English.
-Fluency is demonstrated by either: (a) graduation with an earned degree of a minimum duration of two years from a recognized post-secondary institution where the language of instruction and examination is English; or (b) a satisfactory score in the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) Academic version, the Michigan English Language Assessment Battery (MELAB), or the Certificate of Proficiency in English (COPE); or (c) a minimum grade of B in the advanced (level 60) Academic Preparation course in the English Language Program of the School of Continuing Studies of the University of Toronto, or equivalent standing at a comparable institution.
-Minimum score requirements are as follows: - The minimum TOEFL score required for students who take the internet-based test (iBT) is 93, with a minimum of 22 on the writing section and 22 on the speaking section.
+Subject to the exemptions in 3.1.3.1 below, fluency is demonstrated by either: (a) a satisfactory score in the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) Academic version, the Michigan English Language Assessment Battery (MELAB), or the Certificate of Proficiency in English (COPE); or (b) a minimum grade of B in the advanced (level 60) Academic Preparation course in the English Language Program of the School of Continuing Studies of the University of Toronto, or equivalent standing at a comparable institution.
+Minimum score requirements are as follows:

+- The minimum TOEFL score required for students who take the internet-based test (iBT) is 93, with a minimum of 22 on the writing section and 22 on the speaking section.
 A minimum score of 580, with a minimum 5.0 in the Test of Written English (TWE) is the requirement for those who take the paper-based TOEFL.
 The TST TOEFL institution code 0655 and the department code 99. - The minimum IELTS score required is 7.0 (Academic) with no component below 6.5.
 Only the Academic version of the IELTS test will be accepted. - The minimum MELAB score required is 85. - The minimum COPE score required is 76, with at least 22 in every component and 32 in the writing component.

 Nevertheless, even where an applicant has met the above standards, the Admissions Committee may require or consider additional evidence of fluency in English.
 Even after a student has been admitted to studies, the GCTS Director may require additional evaluation of the student's fluency in English and may prescribe a course of additional study in English as a foreign language.
 In this case, the student will withdraw without penalty from the courses in which he or she is registered.
-The GCTS Director is required to take action under this paragraph when requested by a student's doctoral supervisory committee or college Graduate Director, or by the professor of a course in which a student is enrolled.
+The GCTS Director is required to take action under this paragraph when requested by a student's supervisor or college Graduate Director, or by the professor of a course in which a student is enrolled.